tonytins/SomethingAboutFoxxo/book.textbundle/text.md

 “It’s very late.
 You need to eat your dinner soon, young master.”
 And without another word, Joe was on his way to the kitchen.

-Fooxo stood in the doorway, alone, and wondered.
+Foxxo stood in the doorway, alone, and wondered.
 He was no stranger to keeping secrets.
 Being a bit sneaky was in his nature.
 There couldn’t always be something his friends, even Wuffle, didn’t know about him.
 But it never occurred to him before how much he didn’t know about his friends… even Joe.

 As the dust on the road settled, and the limousine disappeared into the sunset, Foxxo snapped back to the present and when he detected the scent of stew cooking.
 He joined Joe in the kitchen, where his loyal butler was busy preparing their evening meal.
 The scent was making his mouth water.